Skip to Content

 Directions

-This easy handprint craft is a great keepsake that Mom and Grandma will treasure for years to come.
+This easy handprint is a great keepsake that Mom and Grandma will treasure for years to come.

 More Mother’s Day Ideas